toshi0607/Go-FAQ-Japanese-Edition/original.md

 contains some advice on these topics.
-More directly, the program `gofmt` is a pretty-printer whose purpose is to enforce layout rules; it replaces the usual compendium of dos and don'ts that allows interpretation.
+More directly, the program `gofmt` is a pretty-printer whose purpose is to enforce layout rules; it replaces the usual compendium of dos and don’ts that allows interpretation.
 All the Go code in the repository, and the vast majority in the open source world, has been run through `gofmt`.